 2.2 Principles of Infrastructure as Code

-Infrastructure as code (IaC) is an IT infrastructure management process that enables automated provisioning and handling of technical resources necessary to run a data-driven or software solution.
-That encompasses anything from setting up servers, virtual machines, databases, networks to application configuration and deployment steps.
+Infrastructure as code (IaC) is an IT infrastructure management process that enables automated provisioning and handling of the technical resources necessary to run a data-driven or software solution.
+This encompasses anything from setting up servers, virtual machines, databases, and networks to application configuration and deployment steps.

-The idea behind infrastructure as code (IAC) is to write a (most commonly text) file containing code to define, deploy, update, and destroy a project’s infrastructure.
-It is then executed and takes care of the system administration without human intervention.
-Before IAC was born, there were dedicated operation teams performing such tasks manually.
+The idea behind IaC is to write a (most commonly text) file containing code to define, deploy, update, and destroy a project’s infrastructure.
+This is then executed and takes care of the system administration without human intervention.
+Before IaC was born, there were dedicated operations teams performing such tasks manually.
 This represents an important technological and organizational shift where handling of hardware is done in a programmatic, so software-oriented way.

 However, such a change can be a difficult exercise fraught with many challenges.
-Principles of IAC can help a team overcome potential pitfalls and make the most of this modern IT infrastructure management process.
+Principles of IaC can help a team overcome potential pitfalls and make the most of this modern IT infrastructure management process.

 Systems can be Easily Reproduced

-Any element of a project’s infrastructure should be rebuilt reliably without needing any important decision-making.
-The first element implies that there is very little (or no) risk attached to the process of introducing changes as failures can be addressed quickly.
+Any element of a project’s infrastructure should be able to be rebuilt reliably without needing any important decision-making.
+The first element that this implies is that there should be very little (or no) risk attached to the process of introducing changes so failures can be addressed quickly.
 The second constituent of the principle in practice means that any operational information – think versions to install on a server, a hostname, database connectivity etc. – shall be included in the scripts or tooling that handle the task.
 In short, new infrastructure should be provisioned with as little effort as possible.

 Systems are Disposable

-Infrastructure as code enables automatic and efficient infrastructure management by programmatically executing tasks like resource creation, deletion, replacement etc. To make the most of this approach, it needs to be accompanied by a shift in thinking at the design level as well.
-The idea is that systems should be assumed to have constantly changing infrastructure and their operations not be impacted.
+Infrastructure as code enables automatic and efficient infrastructure management by programmatically executing tasks like resource creation, deletion, replacement, etc. To make the most of this approach, it needs to be accompanied by a shift in thinking at the design level as well.
+The idea is that systems should be assumed to have constantly changing infrastructure, and that this does not impact their operations.
 A model should continue classifying data even when the underlying servers are resized or replaced.

 Systems are Consistent

 To trust your automation process (see the first principle), consistency must be ensured at the infrastructure and configuration levels.
 For example, imagine two infrastructure elements providing the same service – for example, application servers that ensure the scalability of a data-driven project.
-For your team to use them reliably, they should be nearly identical otherwise, the solution might behave differently for different end users.
+For your team to use them reliably, they should be nearly identical; otherwise the solution might behave differently for different end users.

-At a configuration level, that requires the team programming the underlying resources to handle any planned differences in a particular manner.
+At a configuration level, this requires the team programming the underlying resources to handle any planned differences in a particular manner.
 They should either apply the modification to all concerned infrastructure elements or introduce a new class or role for a subset of servers that will have different configuration.
-In this way, type of a server can be provisioned in a consistent way every time the operation is repeated.
+In this way, a server of a specific type can be provisioned in a consistent way every time the operation is repeated.

 Processes are Repeatable

 As a natural next step of the reproducibility principle, any infrastructure-related task should be repeatable.
-That’s how things work by definition in automation tools and the problematic part is human nature.
+That’s how things work by definition in automation tools, and the problematic part is human nature.
 If a seasoned administrator is faced with a one-off task, it might be easier to execute it manually.
 However, a strong scripting culture is at the core of any effective infrastructure team.
 Therefore, even if it might not be the fastest way to do things, if a task can be scripted, it should be scripted.
-Whenever an operation is not obvious to script, investigate if there is a technique or tool that allows to perform it programmatically.
+Whenever an operation is not obvious to script, investigate if there is a technique or tool that allows it to be performed programmatically.